Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

 Example - Human Breast Cancer 10x Visium Data
 ===============================

-In the following, we choose the human breast cancer FFPE data from 10x Visium platform to display the implementation of iIMPACT on the sequencing-based SRT data.
+In the following, we choose the human breast cancer FFPE data from 10x Visium platform as an example to display the implementation of iIMPACT on the sequencing-based SRT data.

 Load Data
 ------------------------------------------